- Academic Support

 - Health Services

-Academic support counselors are available to provide the following support as needed:
+Academic support counselors help students by providing the following, as needed:

 - ERB testing for fourth and fifth grades

-Full-time emotional support counselors are available to students and families on both campuses to assist with family, peer, and personal issues as they affect a child’s school life.
-Emotional support counselors provide:
+Full-time social-emotional support counselors are available to students and families on both campuses to assist with family, peer, and personal issues as they affect a child’s school life.
+In addition to collaborating with grade-level teams to identify issues and develop support plans for students, counselors provide: